Thusi-Dev/LyricsHub/README.md

 LyricsHub is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Acknowledgments
-* Thanks to the Django community for their excellent framework.
+We would like to thank the following projects and organizations for their contributions to LyricsHub:

+* **Django**: For providing an excellent framework for building web applications.
-* Thanks to Genius and AudD for providing APIs for lyrics retrieval.
+* **Genius**: For providing an API for accessing song lyrics and metadata.
+* **AudD**: For providing an API for music recognition.
-* Thanks to all contributors and users of LyricsHub.
+* **All contributors and users of LyricsHub**: For their support and contributions to the project.

 ## Roadmap
 * Improve lyrics accuracy and completeness through machine learning algorithms.